-A residual functional capacity form can help support your claims.
-You can download a free RFC form here.
+Free Resource: A residual functional capacity form can help support your claim.
+Click here to download a free RFC form.

 When discussing your disability, it’s crucial to be specific about your medical condition and symptoms.
 Saying that you are in pain or have trouble walking is not sufficient.
 Provide details about the type and intensity of your pain, the frequency of your symptoms, and how they limit your mobility.
 By being clear and specific, you can help the SSA better understand your situation and the extent of your limitations.

 Whether you qualify for disability benefits depends on demonstrating your inability to engage in substantial gainful activity (SGA).
-As such, you should avoid mentioning any job searches or interviews to the claim examiner – unless you are specifically asked about such.
-Avoid discussing any recent work activities, even if they were only part-time or temporary, again unless you are specifically asked about it.
+As such, avoid mentioning any job searches or interviews to the claim examiner—unless the interviewer specifically asks you about it.
+Again, avoid discussing recent work activities, even if they were only part-time or temporary, unless specifically asked about them.

 While it’s essential to be honest about your disability, avoid overstating your symptoms or limitations.
 The SSA may become suspicious if your descriptions seem too extreme or inconsistent with your medical records.
-Stick to the facts and provide an accurate picture of your daily struggles and limitations.
+Stick to the facts and accurately describe your daily struggles and limitations.

 Your financial hardships may be a significant concern for you (and rightfully so).
 However, the SSA is primarily interested in your medical condition and its impact on your ability to work.
 Avoid discussing your financial problems, as this can divert attention away from the essential aspects of your disability claim.